vegaprotocol/documentation/docs/releases/overview.md

 ### Versions 0.50.3-0.49.8 combined | 2022-04-27
 This release was shared with validators on 27 April, 2022.
 The validators released it to the mainnet network on 22 June, 2022.

-The primary focus of this and the next upcoming releases has been to complete the final remaining features, progress data-node improvements for scalability and to add test coverage and fix bugs.
+The primary focus of this and the next upcoming releases has been to complete the final remaining features, progress data node improvements for scalability and to add test coverage and fix bugs.

 Note: While many of the features below are related to trading, it is not yet enabled on mainnet.